From devastating health effects to massive financial impacts, the pandemic has affected so many people in so many ways.

 - Canada Emergency Response Benefit (CERB): Taxes were not withheld, so you could have a tax amount owing for 2020, due in April 2021.

 - Canada Emergency Wage Subsidy (CEWS): The CEWS is generally taxable in the fiscal year accrued/received.
 Taxes were not withheld.

 - Canada Emergency Business Account (CEBA): If you aim to qualify for the loan forgiveness, the deadline for principal repayment is still two years away.
 The loan forgiveness amount is taxable, so set aside money for that.
 As a repayable loan, the rest of the CEBA is not taxable.

 Talk to your tax advisor to estimate how much tax you’ll owe for 2020, and make sure you set the amount aside to pay the CRA later.

 2. Revisit your tax instalment payments for next year.

 Tax instalment payments can be recalculated at any time.
 If your income is significantly less than in the previous year, it makes sense to recalculate.
 Try to estimate your taxable income and, from there, your taxes payable for the year.
 You can then reduce your tax instalments as appropriate.
 Corporate instalments are payable monthly, while personal instalments are quarterly.

 3. Offset capital losses with capital gains.

-Capital losses realized this year can be used to offset capital gains realized this year.
-Capital losses realized this year can also be carried back to any of the three previous years where you had capital gains to partially or fully offset these gains and recover taxes paid in prior years.
-If there are no capital gains in the current year or three previous years, then capital losses can be carried forward indefinitely to be used to offset capital gains realized in the future.
+Capital losses realized in 2020 can be used to offset capital gains realized in 2020.
+Capital losses realized in 2020 can also be carried back to any of the three previous years where you had capital gains to partially or fully offset these gains and recover taxes paid in prior years.
+If there are no capital gains in the latest year or three previous years, then capital losses can be carried forward indefinitely to be used to offset capital gains realized in the future.